humio/cloudwatch2humio/README.md

 # cloudwatch2humio

-This Humio integration will connect your AWS Cloudwatch Log Groups to an AWS Lambda that ships your logs from Cloudwatch Logs to Humio.
+This Humio integration will connect your AWS Cloudwatch Log Groups to an AWS Lambda that ships your logs from Cloudwatch to Humio.
 Below you'll find installation and troubleshooting steps.
-If you have any issues, please join us on slack at [meethumio.slack.com](https://meethumio.slack.com).
+If you have any issues, you can reach us on support@humio.com.

 ## Installation